W3ndige/rootnetsec.github.io/_posts/2017-06-19-googlectf-mindreader.md

 <p>Can it be a hint?
 Maybe the code is looking for a file in the server named just as in our input.
 If that's the case and code is not properly implemented, it can be vulnerable to <b>local file intrusion</b> attack. </p>

-<p><b>LFI</b> occurs, when programmer does not correctly sanitaze the page include, which allows an attack to inject directory traversal characters and get system infromation essential to further exploit the server.
+<p><b>LFI</b> occurs, when programmer does not correctly sanitaze the page include, which allows an attack to inject directory traversal characters and get system information essential to further exploit the server.
 Here you can see an example of such <b>bad code</b>. </p>

 {% highlight php %}
 <?php